gardener/gardener-extension-provider-aws/docs/usage/usage.md

 To deploy the efs-csi-driver add the `elasticFileSystem` section in your infrastructureConfig like in this [example](#example-shoot-manifest-one-availability-zone).
 Currently, both the controller deployment and the node daemonset will be deployed into the shoot cluster.
 The necessary IAM privileges will be added to the node instance profile, allowing the driver to access them via the EC2 Metadata Service.
+You can also use an existing elastic file system by specifying the `id` field in the `elasticFileSystem` section.
+However, you have to make sure that the EFS is in the same region as the shoot cluster.
+The section `elasticFileSystem` is **immutable**, meaning that once it is set, it cannot be changed.
 **Important:** It is not permitted to set `instanceMetadataOptions` to `httpTokens = required` while also enabling `efsFileSystem`.
 Doing so will prevent the driver from accessing the required metadata.
-You can also use an existing elastic file system by specifying the `id` field in the `elasticFileSystem` section.
-However, you have to make sure that the EFS is in the same region as the shoot cluster.

 ### Node-specific Volume Limits